Triangle Area Calculator (base and height)

 -

-Picking a height that’s outside the triangle.
-For an obtuse triangle, the perpendicular from the apex sometimes falls outside the base.
-That’s still the right height.
-Extend the base line if you need to, then measure.
+Picking a height that falls outside the triangle.
+On an obtuse triangle the perpendicular from the apex can land beyond the end of the base.
+That is still the right height.
+Extend the base line and measure to where the perpendicular meets it.

 Where this comes up in real work: